Nicholas Szécsényi: Second trial and exile

+During his exile, Szécsényi maintained good relationship with many local intellectuals, including Giovanni Caldiera, a prominent physician and professor of physics, and Agostino Morosini.
+He also interacted with the local Hungarian community, most of whom were craftsmen.
 Historian Daniela Dvořáková considers Szécsényi lived on trade, while residing in Venice.
-For instance, just before his death, Szécsényi and one of his familiares, a certain Vincent travelled on business from Constantinople, bringing clothes from there and Euboea.
-At the beginning of 1438, when he returned on a galley to Venice, Szécsényi was already seriously ill.
+For instance, just before his death, Szécsényi and one of his familiares, a certain Vincent traveled on business on the board of merchant galley Contarena from Constantinople, bringing clothes from there and Euboea.
+At the beginning of 1438, when he returned on the galley to Venice, Szécsényi was already seriously ill.
 A cover letter to his last will says he suffered from "pestilential fever".
 After the treatments did not help, Nicholas Szécsényi made his last will and testament on 18 January 1438 in his palace at the Rialto.
+He was confessed by the local priest Francesco Quarterio.
 According to the document, he died on the following day, on 19 January.
-Documents of the State Archives of Venice preserved that Szécsényi and his staff lived in a rented house in the parish of Holy Trinity, then in the parish of St. Simon, where he passed away.
-According to his last will, Szécsényi was buried in the San Pietro di Castello.
+Documents of the State Archives of Venice preserved that Szécsényi and his staff lived in a rented house in the parish of Holy Trinity, then in the parish of St. Simon, where he died.
+According to his last will, which was drafted by chaplain and notary public Giovanni Rizzo, Szécsényi was buried in the San Pietro di Castello on 20 January.

-Entrusting his four Venetian friends – doctors John Caldiera, Pietro Tomasini, and trader Alexander Bono and his son Moses Bono – with the execution, Szécsényi, who died unmarried and childless, made his relative Ladislaus Szécsényi as heir of his virtually existed fortune (as considered himself to be their owner), leaving his all castles, towns and villages in Hungary to him, except Szakall, which he donated to the local Benedictine monastery, which had to be re-established.
+Entrusting his four Venetian friends – doctors John Caldiera, Pietro Tomasini, and trader Alessandro Bono and his son Mosè Bono – with the execution, Szécsényi, who died unmarried and childless, made his relative Ladislaus Szécsényi as heir of his virtually existed fortune (as considered himself to be their owner), leaving his all castles, towns and villages in Hungary to him, except Szakall, which he donated to the local Benedictine monastery, which had to be re-established.
 The St. Ladislaus parish church of Szécsény was granted five villages in Hont and Nógrád counties, while his nephew Ladislaus Losonci inherited his houses at Buda, which situated directly opposite to the Fresh Palace.
 According to his last testament, Szécsényi did not suffer from a shortage during exile.
 At the time of his death, he had two familiares (Michael and Vincent) and six slaves, for whom he also took care of.
 However, as later documents preserved, both familiares robbed their former master after his death, despite rewarding large amounts, clothes and armours etc. After the theft, Michael was murdered by one of his companions in Portogruaro.
+Szécsényi was left with several debtors in Hungary and Croatia, the executors were unable to collect the debts, though they sent many couriers, and Pietro Tomasini and Alessandro Bono even personally visited one of them in his castle in Senj.
+Many of Nicholas's chattels (weapons, clothes, armor, jewelry) were auctioned and sold.
+Szécsényi also possessed state bonds and cash obtained by pawning jewelry to Jews of Mestre.